 Technically, a business without an EIN cannot operate well.
 To operate a business, You must get an EIN to hire employees, open up business bank accounts, acquire contracts, apply for business licenses and permits, incorporate your LLC or submit sales tax reports.
 But unless you have revenue of at least $5 million or expect to have employees in the near future, you can still get by without an EIN number.

-An EIN is important to start a business because it functions as the business's identifying number, which is used by businesses to identify themselves in dealings with the government.
+An Employer is important to start a business because it functions as the business's identifying number, which is used by businesses to identify themselves in dealings with the government.
 Also, it is important for EINs to be included on documentation about an individual or business entity that is mailed out because this information is used when applying for loans and other financial aid.

 Most sole proprietors, partners, and members of LLCs do not have TINs because their individual income tax identification number is the same as their Social Security Number.